hitsh95/DespeckleNet/readme.md

 ```

 ## Dataset preparing
-Here we provide representative despeckle image pairs upon c666-1 datasets due to the limits of the upload file size.
+Here we provide representative despeckle image pairs over c666-1 datasets due to the limits of the upload file size.
 For the entire datasets and weights files, please feel free to contact us.

 **For testing dataset, please put it on ../datasets/test/xxx**